mains · Eggs

 Frequently Asked Questions

-This recipe serves 2.
-Adjust the Meal Plan servings slider to scale the grocery list.
+- This recipe serves 2.
+You can scale the ingredients up or down proportionally — use the Meal Plan servings slider to adjust the grocery list automatically.

 You Might Also Like